Michele and Eric Cwiertny wrote -

 In December 2008, Matt received his bone marrow transplant.
 While it temporarily put him in remission, his lymphoma returned in February 2009, and in June 2009, Matt learned it had returned in the form of an inoperable brain tumor.
 After chemo failed to put him in remission, Matt began radiation treatment.
 Before finishing it, he was readmitted to the City of Hope in late September 2009.
 At that time, Matt was in a weakened state, with his EBV levels extraordinarily high that it was debilitating to his liver and kidneys.
 Unfortunately, the doctors were unable to administer any treatment that could reverse the affects of the EBV and its impact on Matt’s vital organs… And at midnight on October 3, 2009, he passed away with his family surrounding him.

-Please help us fund medical research for EBV and EBV-associated diseases, including blood cancers.
+So, PLEASE help us fund medical research for EBV and EBV-associated diseases, including blood cancers.
+We need to raise at least $50,000 for a research grant and we can't do this without your help.
 We need cures and NOW.
 Let's do this for Matt.